 This 2023 edition incorporates changes made to government processes since the previous version was published in 2017, including updated guidance on the importance of privacy, the modernised principles governing the public service, and changes to legislative processes following the passing of the Legislation Act 2019 and Secondary Legislation Act 2021.

-Cabinet has approved the content of the Cabinet Manual.
-I commend the new edition to all those working in government and encourage them to use it and follow the guidance it contains.
+Cabinet has approved the content of the Cabinet Manual 2023.
+I encourage all those working in government to consult the latest version and follow the guidance it contains.

 Rt Hon Chris Hipkins